ebabel-eu/react-login/README.md

 The property afterSignupDisplayLogin is set to false by default.
 If it is set to true, the event `signup-successful` will still be dispatched, and the login screen will be displayed.

 ## todo tasks
-- Make a small Node express.js API to test the responses.
-They should be response.json() instead of just response.
-- Make a demo that works on its own, from this repository.
+- Make a demo that works on its own, from this repository with a small Node express.js that serves both the static client and a simple API that stores data in memory.
 - Refactor: use destructuring, make Login.js smaller, remove all IDs and only use className at most, make one input component for text, password and email (pass type as a property).
 Trim the input.
 - Replace DOM validation with React-only validation.
 Prevent submitting login form when user puts in just spaces in username and password.
 - Switch the Please wait text to Operation completed + remove spinner, and make all that optional.